MrVeit/Firebase-Remote-Config-WebGL/README.md

 An enumeration with `Default/Remote/Static/Unknown` will be returned.

 This is the full functionality of the plugin as of `version 1.0.0`.
-It may change in the future, so keep an eye on the **current documentation here**.
+It may change in the future, so follow the **current documentation version here**.

 # Build

-Before you start building a unity project in WebGl, there are a few things you need to do to make sure the plugin will work properly.
+Before you start building a unity project `in WebGL`, there are a few things you need to do to make sure the plugin will work properly.

 <p align="left">
  <img width="600px" src="https://github.com/MrVeit/Firebase-Remote-Config-WebGL/blob/master/Assets/buildTemplate.png" alt="qr"/>
 </p>

 Go to the Build Settings window, then open `Project Settings -> Player -> Resolution and Presentation` and select the `FRC Plugin` build template.
 The `Run in Background` setting and the others do not affect anything, so you can leave them unchanged.

 Now you can build the project and test the required functionality!